 Snorkeling at Nusa Lembongan

 Nusa Lembongan has excellent snorkeling spots around the island.
 Boat trips leave from Jungut Batu daily going to one of many spots in the channel between Ceningan and Penida, and typically a stop at Manta Point.
-The price of snorkel trips has a huge variance depending who you ask.
+The Nusas have some great trips, even for snorkeling beginners.
+The price of snorkel trips has a huge variance depending on who you ask.
 Nice hotels and dive shops will charge 300k per person.
 We paid 150k IDR per person which included three snorkeling spots AND they dropped us off at Nusa Penida with all our luggage.
 So we saved 50k per person on the transfer as well.
 We booked through Ketut, the owner of our hotel at D’ Mel Sari.
 Popular stops for snorkeling are Manta Point, underwater Buddha statues, Gamat Bay, and Crystal Bay.

 Scuba Diving at Nusa Lembongan